 Philosophical assumptions or worldview of qualitative research.

 Neuman (2011) states that the “research methodology rests on a foundation of ontological and epistemological assumptions” (p.
 91).
 Both ontology and epistemology are philosophical beliefs that attempt to make sense of or elucidate the existence of something (Cohen et al., 2018; Creswell, 2013; Waring, 2017).
 Qualitative researchers accept the ontological assumption that there are multiple realities (Creswell, 2013).
-During the course of this study, the ontology that the researcher will explore pertains to both faculty and administrators’ perceptions of the supports required for online course design and facilitation; including personal motivation, ability, and the institutional environment.
+During the course of this study, the ontology that this researcher will explore pertains to both faculty and administrators’ perceptions of the supports required for online course design and facilitation; including personal motivation, ability, and the institutional environment.
 Epistemology increases what we know from ontology and is referred to as the theory of knowledge and answers ‘what’ and ‘how’ related to a topic (Cohen et al., 2018; Creswell, 2013; Waring, 2017).

 Research design.

-The exploratory case study approach is chosen because it is “particularly useful when there is a need to obtain an in-depth appreciation of an issue, event or phenomenon of interest, in its natural real-life context” (Crowe et al., 2011, p.
-1).
-Yin (1994) identified three types of case studies, these are descriptive, explanatory, and exploratory.
-The research design for this qualitative study is an exploratory case study.
-An exploratory case study will be used to learn more about or glean insights into the phenomenon (Yin, 2014).
-Day Ashley (2017) explains that
+6)The exploratory case study approach is “particularly useful when there is a need to obtain an in-depth appreciation of an issue, event or phenomenon of interest, in its natural real-life context” (Crowe et al., 2011, p.
+1),

+5)Yin (1994) identified three types of case studies, these are descriptive, explanatory, and exploratory.

+7)An exploratory case study will be used to learn more about or glean insights into the phenomenon (Yin, 2014).

+3)Day Ashley (2017) explains that

 the strength of case study research lies in its ability to enable the researcher to intensively investigate the case in depth, to probe, drill down and get at its complexity, often through immersion in, repeated visits to, or encounters with, the case. (p.
 114)